 I previously wrote about how I took a $50,000 pay cut earlier this year, yet still found myself saving pretty much the same amount of money as I was saving in my old job.
 This was rather surprising to me.
 I had assumed that a $50,000 pay cut would mean a corresponding decrease in the amount that I was able to save.
 What happened exactly?

-When I started my new job, I did like most people do.
+When I started my new job, I did as most people do.
 I met with the HR person and filled out my employment forms, including my retirement plan forms.
 My employer requires us to contribute 11.5% of our salary to a defined contribution pension plan (5.5% from the employee, 6% from the employer).
-No choice for me there.
+So no choice for me there.
 Part of my paycheck was already decided for me with that decision.

 But most importantly, with the somewhat arbitrary decision to save 10% into my 457(b), I had decided how big my paycheck would be.
 This amount was my new baseline.
 My random decision to save 10% into a 457(b) meant that my brain now thought that the number on my paycheck was what I needed to live.